The number of foreign tourists to Japan is increasing year by year. They have various purposes.

 After enjoying Hokuriku, you can move to the west part of Japan by express train.

-We have much more ticket collections!
+We have many more ticket collections!

 Regular seats used on Reserved cars and Unreserved cars of Shinkansen.
 Consider it as "economy class" seat.